 “I highly doubt anybody in this arena was affected by (Durant’s free-agent decision)," Curry said (via NBA.com).
 "It’s just funny kind of buying into a narrative that doesn’t really make sense."

 What Curry's statement fails to consider is that NBA fans care about way more than just their own home teams -- they're all affected by how the league operates, especially if it allows "super teams" to wreak havoc on the league's rivalries and parity, such as it is.
 Even NBA commissioner Adam Silver has indicated he's no fan of Durant's move to Golden State, saying "I don't think it's good for the league."
 Consider that Silver's paramount concern is the NBA's overall health, which depends on NBA fans everywhere, not just in Golden State, Cleveland and Oklahoma City.
-Curry may not get it now, but by the end of the season he'll no doubt know a lot more about the "narrative" people are buying into -- or not buying into.The BEST SALES on Amazon NOW ]
+Curry may not get it now, but by the end of the season he'll no doubt know a lot more about the "narrative" people are buying into -- or not buying into.Most INTERESTING FINDS on Amazon]